Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/ubuntu/index.rst

 Workaround Ubuntu 26.04 & 24.04.
 --------------------------------

-There is an (`issue <https://github.com/linuxboot/heads/issues/1641>`__)that prevents Ubuntu to show the luks decryption screen if started with heads.
-Its there and you can type in your password blindly, after that Ubuntu starts normal.
+There is an (`issue <https://github.com/linuxboot/heads/issues/1641>`__) that prevents Ubuntu to show the luks decryption screen, if started with heads.
+It's there and you can type in your password blindly, after that Ubuntu starts normal.
 Follow these Steps:

 1. Heads starts.
 If nothing needs to be done, Ubuntu will start automatically